Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 |Not reviewed|88,442|3,765|4.3

 ## Magnitude of rejection
->This is an experimental metric which has been developed during this analysis to fulfill a need.
+>This is an experimental metric which has been developed during this analysis.
+Take care interpreting the result as there has been minimal time to review and fully interpret the results.
+Conclusions drawn from this section are deliberately vague and restricted to only statements with high confidence.

-Magnitude of rejection is calculated as the distance between a record and the edge of the relevant year-matched 40 km buffer for that taxon.
+Magnitude of rejection is calculated as the direct distance between a record and the edge of the relevant year-matched 40 km buffer for that taxon.
 The sections below examine the mean magnitude for a given taxon, as well as the standard deviation for that taxon.
 Take care when interpreting these figures, as the number of records makes a significant impact on the reliability of these other metrics.

-### Magnitude correct only
+### Magnitude, correct only
+The 15 most common rejected Understandings for the 'Correct' verification 2 status.
 Sorted by mean, descending

 |Understanding|Mean (m)|Std Dev (m)|Num records|
 |---|---:|---:|---:|